Richard Body: Family background and early life

 Sir Richard was born in Datchet, then in Buckinghamshire, in 1927, the son of Bernard Richard Body and his wife, Daphne (formerly Corbett).
 His father was from a Berkshire family resident in Shinfield since the 1720s.
 Through his paternal grandmother, he was a third cousin of theatre director Val May.
 He attended the Reading School, and later the Inns of Court School of Law.
 He married the former Marion Graham in 1959, and they had a son and a daughter.
-Lady Body was a friend and Bletchley Park colleague of Valerie Middleton, the grandmother of Catherine, Duchess of Cambridge.
+Lady Body was a friend and Bletchley Park colleague of Valerie Middleton, the grandmother of Catherine, Princess of Wales.
 He served in the Royal Air Force towards the end of World War II.

 Career

 Before finally gaining election at Billericay in 1955, Body had fought several elections across the country without success.
-He was the Conservative candidate for Deptford at the 1949 London County Council election, then Rotherham in the 1950 United Kingdom general election, Abertillery in a by-election that same year, and then Leek in 1951.
+He was the Conservative candidate for Deptford at the 1949 London County Council election, then Rotherham in the 1950 general election, Abertillery in a by-election that same year, and then Leek in 1951.

 In January 1973, Body was an opponent of Prime Minister Edward Heath's Counter-Inflation Bill, stating that the real cause of inflation was too much government spending.
 Within the Tory party his doubts were shared by Enoch Powell, Ronald Bell and Nicholas Ridley, the last of whom complained that what was needed was a "proper economic policy".

 Rural Buckinghamshire-born, and representing fertile South Holland, Body was an early supporter of environmental causes within the Conservative Party.
 Coming from a British agriculture perspective, he was highly critical of many aspects associated with the heavily subsidised agriculture associated with the Common Agricultural Policy (CAP) of the European Economic Community (EEC).
 His Agriculture: The Triumph and the Shame, a non-fictional agricultural book exposing, it asserted, its folly, was published in 1983, followed by Farming in the Clouds (1984).
 He was also critical over the use of pesticides in agriculture, and led an inquiry on the issue in 1986–87.
 The enquiry produced a draft report which contained 45 recommendations, mostly influenced by his support for organic farming and use of such methods on his own farms.
 The report was ignored by the Ministry of Agriculture, Fisheries and Food, which made no response and did not attempt to alter its own favoured methods.
 Between 1984 and 1993, Body (under the pseudonym "Old Muckspreader") also wrote the "Down on the Farm" column in Private Eye, in which he regularly criticised both CAP and environmental mismanagement of farms.